semiweb/zecollector/README.md

 ====================

 The collector collects data related to the app's git repo current state upon application start and sends it using a POST request to any uri of your choice.
+The collector has been designed to work best with [ARMA](https://github.com/semiweb/arma).

 ## Installation